EMDR Therapy

 Stephanie uses AF-EMDR in her work with eating disorders.
 EMDR therapy has been found to be highly effective in treating eating disorders.
 Many individuals with eating disorders have experienced traumatic events in their past, and these unresolved traumas can contribute to the development and maintenance of disordered eating patterns.
 EMDR therapy helps process these traumatic memories, reducing their emotional impact and allowing individuals to develop healthier coping mechanisms.
 By addressing the underlying emotional and psychological factors contributing to eating disorders, EMDR can help individuals break free from their restrictive or compulsive eating behaviors and develop a more positive relationship with food and their bodies.

-Stephanie also uses EMDR to help the athletes she works with achieve greter potential by working on their fears and increasing their self beliefs.
+Stephanie also uses EMDR to help the athletes she works with achieve greater potential by working on their fears and increasing their self beliefs.